qcz/vscode-text-power-tools/README.md

 * **Insert full file path, directory path and file name of the opened file**.
 * **Escape text for JSON and convert text to JSON string**
 * **Insert Unix timestamp**
 * **Extract information from the source lines using regular expressions:** First input is the regular expression which should be matched with capture groups to find the desired parts of the lines (e.g.: `(\d.\d) dogs`).
 The second input is the replacement rule, which should contain capture group references (e.g. `$1 cats`).
+You can insert newlines with `\n` to the output.
 With these commands you can transform matching lines to the desired format in seconds.

   The last 10 filter strings and replacement expressions are presented and can be used quickly when executing these commands.
 * **Count occurrences of lines:** This command will counts how many times a line appears in the selected text and generates an output with the number of occurrences and the lines themselves.